 Black is the new black, you know, and the new Raymond Weil Nabucco Rivoluzione (ref.
-RW-7810-BSF-05207) automatic chronograph watch is just another way to prove it.
+RW-7810-BSF-05207) automatic chronograph is among the best ways to prove this.

 The new Nabucco Rivoluzione has a good chance to eventually change the fate of the collection for the better.

 Its 46 mm case is made of titanium and steel and is coated with black PVD, while its sides are decorated with ultra-light carbon-fiber material, which is a breath of fresh air in the world obsessed with ceramics of different colors.

 Of course, the watch is coming with a matte black dial and black hour and minute hands that are covered with some unidentified black substance (must be Superluminova taking into account the price of this model), which is supposed to glow in the dark.
 So do the hour indices.

 The only hint of color provided with the central second hand and hour and minute hands of the chronograph.
 The small-seconds hand at 9 o’clock is also completely black.